SciRuby/rubyplot/README.md

 # rubyplot
 An advanced plotting library for Ruby.

+Rubyplot aims to be the most advanced visualization solution for Rubyists.

 # Roadmap

 The library in its current form is heavily under development.